Though distinct conditions, autism and attention deficit hyperactivity disorder (ADHD) can occur at the same time.

 But having overlapping symptoms, especially if they happen frequently, can sometimes indicate both conditions are occurring together.

 But there’s conflicting evidence on how common it is.
-Some research suggests that about 50% to 70% of autistic people also have ADHD.
-But the Centers for Disease Control and Prevention (CDC) estimates that the number is closer to
+The Centers for Disease Control and Prevention (CDC) estimates that out of the 60% of children with ADAHD who have at least one other mental disorder,

 The reasons why ADHD and autism may co-occur aren’t clear.
 Still, according to